DrDaveTurner/HPC-User/episodes/r.md

 As with most languages there are many methods that can be used to time sections of code in order to understand where time is being spent.
-The best options are to bracket the code of interest with calls like **t_start <- proc.time()[[3]]** and
+For R the best options are to bracket the code of interest with calls like **t_start <- proc.time()[[3]]** and
 **t_end <- proc.time()[[3]]** then take the difference.
 The **proc.time()** function will provide the best clock